Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 #.
 Based on the full task graph, calculate the transitive closure of the target
    task set.
 That is, the target tasks and all requirements of those tasks.
    The result is the "target task graph".
 #.
-Optimize the target task graph based on kind-specific optimization methods.
+Optimize the target task graph using task-specific optimization methods.
    The result is the "optimized task graph" with fewer nodes than the target task graph.
+See :ref:`optimization`.
 #.
 Create tasks for all tasks in the optimized task graph.

 Transitive Closure